New Zealand Immigration Points System Explained

-“In my opinion, once borders open up, New Zealand will be in dire need of skilled migrants that can fulfill the occupations that we have constantly dealt with over the past few years.
+“In our opinion, once borders open up, New Zealand will be in dire need of skilled migrants that can fulfill the occupations that we have constantly dealt with over the past few years.
 For instance; mechanics. engineers, teachers and electricians.
-For applicants in those core occupations that have always been in shortage, I would recommend preparing documents in readiness for your future immigration plans and have an assessment performed.”
+For applicants in those core occupations that have always been in shortage, we would recommend preparing documents in readiness for your future immigration plans and have an assessment performed.”

 It is our recommendation that you do work with a licensed advisor at this stage.
 The temporary regulations, exceptions and exemptions announced in response to COVID-19 are changing regularly.
 It would be near impossible to stay on top of it all on your own.